-Open Access Transmission Tariff Draft Posting
+Open Access Transmission Tariff

 Idaho Power uses a formula rate for transmission service provided under its OATT, which allows transmission rates to be updated annually based primarily on financial and operational data Idaho Power files with the FERC.
-In June 2021, Idaho Power publicly posted its 2021 draft transmission rate, reflecting a transmission rate of \$31.19 per "kW-year," to be effective for the period from October 1, 2021, to September 30, 2022.
+In August 2021, Idaho Power filed its 2021 final transmission rate with the FERC, reflecting a transmission rate of \$31.19 per "kW-year," effective for the period from October 1, 2021, to September 30, 2022.
 A "kW-year" is a unit of electrical capacity equivalent to 1 kilowatt of power used for 8,760 hours.
-Idaho Power's draft rate was based on a net annual transmission revenue requirement of \$127.3 million.
-The existing OATT rate in effect from October 1, 2020, to September 30, 2021, is \$29.95 per kW-year based on a net annual transmission revenue requirement of \$117.7 million.
-The increase in the OATT rate is largely attributable to increased transmission plant as well as decreased short-term firm and non-firm transmission revenue requirement.
+Idaho Power's final rate was based on a net annual transmission revenue requirement of \$127.3 million.
+The OATT rate in effect from October 1, 2020 to September 30, 2021, was \$29.95 per kW-year based on a net annual transmission revenue requirement of \$117.7 million.
+The increase in the OATT rate is largely attributable to increased transmission plant as well as decreased short-term firm and non-firm transmission revenues in 2020, which serve as an offset to the transmission revenue requirement.